 Peer to Peer Walkathon Fundraising Websites

-Our peer to peer crowdfunding software is a powerful registration and donation management platform for walk-a-thons, School Fun Runs, dog walks, and other events where individual and team participants solicit and track donations for your organization.
-Each of your participants manages their personal fundraising page which includes a fundraising thermometer and social media links and invites friends and family to support your organization through secure, online donations.
+Our peer to peer fundraising software is a robust registration and donation management platform for walk-a-thons, School Fun Runs, dog walks, and other events where individual and team participants solicit and track donations for your organization.
+Each participant manages their fundraising page, including a fundraising thermometer and social media links, and invites friends and family to support your organization through secure, online donations.
 Administrators configure the walk-a-thon website with registration fees, the types of donations accepted, prizes for top fundraisers, and much more in our powerful administration console.

 Keep more money with us!
-With DoJiggy your team has the option to pay a percentage of funds raised (and pass the fees on to your donors) or use the software for FREE with our innovative tipping model.
+With DoJiggy, your team can pay a percentage of funds raised (and pass the fees on to your donors) or use the software for free with our innovative tipping model.

 Benefits of Hosting a Walk-a-thon Fundraiser

-If you’re still on the fence, here are some of the reasons why walk-a-thons make great fundraisers.
+If you’re still on the fence, here are some reasons walk-a-thons make great fundraisers.

 Walkathons are family-friendly and accessible events.
-Walkathons bring families and communities together, in a fun atmosphere.
-Almost everyone can participate in a walkathon, either by walking, being a spectator, or sponsoring a walker.
+Walkathons bring families and communities together in a fun atmosphere.
+Almost everyone can participate in a walkathon by walking, being a spectator, or sponsoring a walker.
 The addition of business sponsorships helps local businesses make connections and join in the fun while raising more money for your charitable cause.

 Walkathons introduce your organization to new donors.
 Since walkathons are peer-to-peer fundraising events, your walkers are asked to reach out to their network and fundraise.
 Many people will give to your organization on behalf of a friend or family member who is excited about your cause.
 This gives your organization a chance to connect with new donors.